NetApp/trident/docs/docker/use/volumes.rst

 Access Externally Created Volumes
 ---------------------------------

-Externally created block devices (or their clones) may be accessed by containers using Trident only if they have no partitions and if their filesystem is supported by nDVP (example: an ext4-formatted /dev/sdc1 will not be accessible via nDVP).
+Externally created block devices (or their clones) may be accessed by containers using Trident only if they have no partitions and if their filesystem is supported by Trident (example: an ext4-formatted /dev/sdc1 will not be accessible via Trident).